PAR: Prompt-Aware Token Reduction Method for Efficient Large Multimodal Models: Introduction

 \section{Introduction}

-Thanks to advanced model architectures and extensive training data, large-scale language models have achieved exceptional performance across various application domains.
-Traditionally, these models have focused on textual inputs, excelling in tasks like natural language understanding and generation within prominent NLP fields\cite{touvron2023}.
+Thanks to advanced model architectures and extensive training data, large language models(LLMs) have achieved exceptional performance across various application domains.
+Traditionally, these models have focused on textual inputs, excelling in tasks like natural language understanding and generation within prominent NLP fields\cite{touvron2023} \cite{chowdhery2023palm} \cite{ouyang2022training}.
 However, real-world data includes not only text but also diverse modalities such as images, audio recordings, and point clouds.

-Researchers are now exploring the extension of these impressive capabilities into multimodal domains, leading to the development of multimodal large-scale models such as GPT-4\cite{openai2024}, Gemini\cite{geminiteam2024}, LLaVA\cite{liu2023}, and MiniGPT-4\cite{zhu2023}.
+Researchers are now exploring the extension of these impressive capabilities into multimodal domains\cite{jin2024}\cite{song2023}, leading to the development of multimodal large language models (MLLMs) such as GPT-4\cite{openai2024}, Gemini\cite{geminiteam2024}, LLaVA\cite{liu2023}, and MiniGPT-4\cite{zhu2023}.
 These models avoid the high computational costs associated with training from scratch by leveraging pre-training knowledge specific to each modality.
-Moreover, through the establishment of strong representational mappings and alignments with modality-specific models, these multimodal models can efficiently process inputs across multiple modalities, significantly broadening their potential application areas.
+Moreover, by establishing of strong representational mappings and alignments with modality-specific models, these multimodal models can efficiently process inputs across multiple modalities, significantly broadening their potential application areas.

-However, MLMMs face significant challenges during deployment and inference, primarily related to computational resources and efficiency.
-Since these models must process both visual and textual data simultaneously, their context length increases substantially, leading to higher storage demands and greater computational performance requirements.
-How to efficiently deploy multimodal large language models in resource constrain environment has become a key issue that needs to be resolved.

-Previous works often require the design of new network architectures\cite{chu2023}, which increase significant computational costs.
-Additionally, some approaches\cite{shang2024} are closely tied to specific attention patterns or model structures, making deployment in practical applications challenging.

-Fortunately, our preliminary exploration has yield intriguing observations about the empirical properties of MLLMs.
-These findings pave the way for the potential design of efficient inference.

-Inspired by how humans complete multimodal tasks, we observe that for the same image, the actual focus areas of the task vary depending on the provided text prompt.
-For efficient multimodal tasks, only the regions where text and images mutually focus should participate in generation.
-This approach not only reduces computational and memory burdens but also helps avoid the hallucination phenomenon in large models caused by irrelevant information.